 - Strangulation – Thankfully very rare, strangulation colic is one of these most fatal forms of colic.
 It occurs when a twist in the colon or small intestine cuts off the blood supply to the large intestine.

 Is colic serious?

 Colic can be extremely serious (after old age it’s the number one killer of domestic horses) so it’s important to treat it as a matter of urgency.
-A recent study found that 10% of all domestic horse will suffer from a bout for colic each year while 0.7% of those horses will sadly die from colic.
-On the positive side though most horses will make a full recovery from colic without any long term problems.
+A recent study found that 10% of all domestic horses will suffer from a bout for colic each year while 0.7% of those horses will sadly die from colic.
+On the positive side though most horses will make a full recovery from colic without any long-term problems.

 How do I treat colic?

 Colic should always be treated as an emergency and never left to get better on its own.
 If the colic is mild and recently developed then walking your horse about can offer some pain relief from cramps and spasms.
 It also has the added benefit of preventing your horse from rolling.